Gable0/lab8-ai-services/README.md

-# lab7-mvc-crud - Gable Krich
+# lab8-ai-service - Gable Krich

 Fall 2025 · COMP 305

-## Link to the Live Page using Netlify: gablecomp305lab7.netlify.app
+## Link to the Live Page using Netlify: COMING SOON

 ---